jakuta-tech/GhostShell/README.md

 <div align="center">
-  <p align="center"> <h1 align="center"> GhostShell </h1>
+  <h1 align="center"> GhostShell </h1>
-   In this malware, are used some techniques to try bypass the AVs, VMs, and Sandboxes, with only porpuse to learning more.
-I'm not responsible for your actions.
+  <p align="center"> In this malware, are used some techniques to try bypass the AVs, VMs, and Sandboxes, with only porpuse to learning more.
+I'm not responsible for your actions. </p>

   <p align="center">